josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 </div>

-Once you're running a hybrid app, you can start the gradual process of upgrading code.
+Once you are running a hybrid app, you can start the gradual process of upgrading code.
 One of the more common patterns for doing that is to use an Angular component in an AngularJS context.
 This could be a completely new component or one that was previously AngularJS but has been rewritten for Angular.